anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Hue (Hadoop User Experience): graphical frontend for the cluster
 * Splunk: operational tool, can be used to visualize EMR and S3 data using the EMR hadoop cluster.
 Makes machine data accessible, usable and valuable
-* Flume: Another way to stream data into che cluster, originally made to handle log aggregation
+* Flume: for real-time streaming applications
+* Sqoop: to transfer data between Hadoop and relational databases
 * MXNet: deep learning on EMR
-* S3DistCP: to copy large amounts of data S3 <-> HDFS
+* S3DistCP: to copy large amounts of data S3 <-> HDFS, or between S3 buckets.
+Doesn't support concatenation of Parquet files, so use PySpark for this
 * Ganglia: to monitor cluster's performance as a whole and with individual nodes

 ### 3.4 Data pipeline